Chalk SQL Reference

 double

-• Calculates the logarithm of x with the given base.
+Calculates the logarithm of a number with a specified or default base.

 Overloads